Xdude736/cryptopal_challenges/README.md

   * This generates two decimal values that can be used with a corresponding base64 encoding table to find and print the corresponding           character

   Note how we always keep the highest bits valued at 0 (00xxxxxx) since the most bits we ever use are 6 bits.

+SET_1_CHALLENGE_2: FIXED XOR

+This one was very straight forward: Read in the hex and convert it from ascii characters to the true representation of it i.e '1234' becomes 0x12 and 0x34.
+After that use the bitwise xor operation on them i.e 0x12 ^ 0x34 becomes 0x26.